aBerglehner/react-ts-searchbar/README.md

 # React Typescript searchbar for US universities

-I did not upload this to netlify, cause the api I use is uses http only.
+I did not upload this to netlify, cause the api I use has no ssl certificate (only http).

 ## Screenshots
 ![ScreenShot](./screenshots/basic-showLess.PNG)